 The fiscal stress scores are based on financial information submitted as part of each school district's ST-3 report filed with the State Education Department annually, and each municipality's annual report filed with the State Comptroller.
 Using financial indicators that include year-end fund balance, cash position and patterns of operating deficits, the system creates an overall fiscal stress score which classifies whether a school district or municipality is in "significant fiscal stress", in "moderate fiscal stress," as "susceptible to fiscal stress" or "no designation".
 Entities that do not accumulate the number of points that would place them in a stress category will receive a financial score but will be classified in a category of "no designation."
 This classification should not be interpreted to imply that the entity is completely free of fiscal stress conditions.
 Rather, the entity's financial information, when objectively scored according to the FSMS criteria, did not generate sufficient points to place them in one of the three established stress categories.

 The most current applicable report of the State Comptroller designates the Village as "No Designation".
-(Fiscal Score: 5.0%; Environmental Score: 16.7%).
+(Fiscal Score: 3.3%; Environmental Score: 16.7%).
+See the State Comptroller's official website for more information on FSMS.